-- 1.1 Approve the establishment of and appointment to Advisory and Disciplinary Committees. - 1.2 Approve the Terms of Reference of Advisory Committees. - 1.3 The Council will review on an annual basis its own performance and that of its Committees. - 1.4 Council is responsible for electing a President and Vice-President.
+- 1.1 The Council approved the establishment of and appointment to Advisory and Disciplinary Committees - 1.2 The Council approves the Terms of Reference of Advisory Committees - 1.3 The Council will review on an annual basis its own performance and that of its Committees. - 1.4 Council are responsible for electing a President and Vice-President.